-Wireless users will often look towards one of the major carriers, Verizon, AT&T, T-Mobile, or Sprint when setting up, or switching their service.
+Wireless users will often look towards one of the major carriers, Verizon, AT&T, or T-Mobile when setting up or switching their wireless phone service.
 Going with one of the major carriers is understandable considering they have the name recognition and the network.

 We can’t take away the name recognition, however, there are many smaller carriers offering services using the same networks as the major carriers.
 These smaller carriers are called MVNOs, and not only are they using the networks of the major carriers — they are often able to offer lower prices.